 Christmas is literally just around the corner.
-Meanwhile, if you have little ones, the excitement will be mounting.
+If you have little ones, the excitement will be mounting each day.

 So much planning goes into a family Christmas.
 Shopping, present wrapping, food planning, parties, outfit planning, and booking events to name just a few tasks.